polterguy/phosphorusfive/plugins/p5.hyperlambda/README.md

 Realize though, that in order to create your own "type extension", your type must somehow, support being serialized from object to string, and vice versa.

-### Converting from Hyperlambda to p5.lambda, and vice versa
+### Converting from Hyperlambda to lambda, and vice versa

-Sometimes you are given a piece of text, which you want to convert into p5.lambda, or vice versa.
+Sometimes you are given a piece of text, which you want to convert into lambda, or vice versa.
 For such case you can use the *[hyper2lambda]* and *[lambda2hyper]* Active Events.
 Let us illustrate with an example.

 ```